Information for older people concerned about coronavirus

 How can I reduce my risk of getting coronavirus?

-One of the most important things you can do to reduce the risk of infection is to wash your hands, frequently and thoroughly, with soap and hot water.
+One of the most important things you can do to reduce the risk of infection is to practice social distancing and wash your hands, frequently and thoroughly, with soap and hot water.
 You should wash your hands more often than you would normally.

 You should wash your hands for at least 20 seconds or for two rounds of the song ‘Happy Birthday’, especially when you get home after going out, before eating or handling food, and after sneezing or blowing your nose.